-Remember when we used flash cards and other visuals in grade school to help us learn new topics?
-That’s because most of the human population consists of visual learners, or those who are able to comprehend and retain information better through the use of visual aids.
+Remember when we used flashcards and other visuals in grade school to help us learn new topics?
+That’s because so many of us are visual learners who can comprehend and retain information better, faster, and easier through the use of visual aids.

-The majority of humans retain visual information much better, clearer, and longer than we are able to solely written words.
+Most humans retain visual information much better, clearer, and longer than we can solely with written words.

-Visual content leads to more engagement.
-And more engagement means more leads.
+Visual content can lead to increased engagement – and more engagement often means more leads.